julian7/redact/README.md

 File encoding uses AES256-GCM96 encoding.
 Encryption nonce is calculated from the plaintext's HMAC key, taking the first 96 bits.
 Encrypted file stores this calculated nonce, and ciphertext.
 During decoding, the saved nonce is checked against calculated HMAC, whether its first 96 bits are matching.

+Alternatively, ChaCha20-Poly1305 can be used in place of AES256-GCM96.
+According to the [Automatic cipher suite ordering in crypto/tls](https://go.dev/blog/tls-cipher-suites) blog entry in the Go Blog, AES128-GCM96 is not suitable for the post-quantumcomputing world, which is still just fine for TLS encryption, but not in our case.
+However, AES256-GCM96 provides adequate protection for that case too.
+On the other hand, the consensus on using AES+GCM with no hardware acceleration is pretty much discouraged as it's very hard to implement it effectively and securely.

+Therefore, if encryption is used in environments which lacks hardware AES acceleration, it's more secure to use ChaCha20-Poly1305 instead.

+To switch, either set `REDACT_GIT_CLEAN_TYPE` environment variable, or set `git.clean.type` in configuration to `chacha20-poly1305` (case insensitive).

 ## Subcommands

 * key: secret key commands: